MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/concepts/second-quantization.md

     hamiltonian.Add(hermitianFermionTerm0, 1.0);
     hamiltonian.Add(hermitianFermionTerm1, 1.0);
 ```
-We may simplify this construction using the fact that Hamiltonian are Hermitian operators.
+We may simplify this construction using the fact that Hamiltonian operators are Hermitian operators.
 When adding terms to the Hamiltonian using `Add`, any non-Hermitian term such as `fermionTerm0` is assumed to be paired with its Hermitian conjugate.
-Thus the following snippet also represents the same Hamiltonian.
+Thus the following snippet also represents the same Hamiltonian:
 ```csharp
     // We create a `FermionHamiltonian` instance to store the fermion terms. var hamiltonian = new FermionHamiltonian();